Skip to main content

 Need a bit more firepower to convince your upper management to partner with an EOR service?
 Focusing on the costs of hiring a foreign employee and how an EOR can simplify the hiring process might just be the winning strategy you need.

-Costs & Pricing for Employer of Record Services
+Costs & Pricing for EOR Services

 Typically, the cost of an EOR service follows a fee per-employee, per-month pricing model, which can vary widely depending on a range of factors.
 This model allows for scalability and predictability in budgeting for international expansion efforts.